Design Linear Image Filters in the Frequency Domain

 title("Actual Frequency Response")

+Notice the ripples in the actual frequency response compared to the desired frequency response.
+These ripples are a fundamental problem with the frequency sampling design method that occur wherever there are sharp transitions in the desired response.
 You can reduce the spatial extent of the ripples by using a larger filter.
 However, a larger filter does not reduce the height of the ripples, and requires more computation time for filtering.
-To achieve a smoother approximation to the desired frequency response, consider using the frequency transformation method or the windowing method.
+To achieve a smoother approximation of the desired frequency response, consider using the frequency transformation method or the windowing method, instead.

-Create Filter Using Windowing Method
+Design 2-D FIR Filter Using Windowing Method

 Hd = zeros(11,11); Hd(4:8,4:8) = 1; [f1,f2] = freqspace(11,"meshgrid"); mesh(f1,f2,Hd) axis([-1 1 -1 1 0 1.2]) title("Desired Frequency Response")